1994 Commonwealth Games: Opening ceremony

+The opening ceremony featured production design by Mary Kerr in collaboration with Chief Adam Dick, Clan Chief Kwaxistella of the Kwaxkwaka'wakw (then known as the Kwakiutl), and Kim Recalma Clutesi.
 A simple friendly atmosphere was the theme to the Opening Ceremonies.
 In the presence of Prince Edward, the Athletes had a long march past to their seated area (an idea created four years previously and emulated since at the 2014 Games in Glasgow).
 Welcome speeches and flag raisings were followed by a precision horse riding display by the Royal Canadian Mounted Police.
 A visual and theatrical display by the Four Nations Tribes culminated in a massive Thunderbird symbol covering the entire inner field.
 This was followed by a flypast by the Snowbirds Canadian Forces aerobatic display team.

 Games

 Participating teams

 There were 63 participating nations at the 1994 Commonwealth Games.
-The XV Commonwealth Games marked South Africa's return to the Commonwealth Games following the apartheid era, and over 30 years since the country last competed in the Games in 1958.
+The XV Commonwealth Games marked South Africa's return to the Commonwealth Games following the apartheid era, and 36 years since the country last competed in the Games in 1958.
 Namibia participated in its first Games after gaining independence from South Africa in 1990, and the Caribbean island of Montserrat also made their Games debut.
 This was Hong Kong's last appearance at the Games before the transfer of sovereignty from Britain to China.